 The resulting Czechoslovak patterns hyphenate Czech and Slovak much better than the former singlelanguage patterns, with higher coverage and zero error rate.
-The whole process is reproducible, is documented, and available as a Jupyter demo notebook with source code [13].
-We offer the new patterns for "the Czechoslovak language" to the hyph-utf8 repository [11] and TEX Live distribution.
-One might further develop common patterns for additional syllable-based languages to be shared.
-Then, we will not need precise language mark-up anymore.
-Most typesetting systems and browsers, including OpenOffice and Chrome, would use hyphenation in narrow columns.
+The whole process is reproducible, is documented, and available as a Jupyter demo notebook with source code [14].

+We offer the new patterns for "the Czechoslovak language" to the hyph-utf8 repository [12] and TEX Live distribution.
+One might further develop common patterns for additional syllabically hyphenated languages to be shared.
+Then it will be possible to hyphenate text for most of these languages without knowing what language they are written in.
+Most typesetting systems and browsers, including Open-Office and Chrome, would use hyphenation in narrow columns.
 Most of them, if not all systems, use pattern technology and practices from the TEX community.